-- the customer has agreed to the billing; - the customer has not responded to T&TEC's invitation to discuss the matter; or - the matter has been referred to mediation/arbitration and the mediator/arbitrator has ruled.
+- the adjustment has been discussed with the customer or - the customer has not responded to T&TEC's invitation to discuss the matter;

-T&TEC or the customer has the right to refer the matter to an independent body for either mediation or arbitration.
+T&TEC or the customer has the right to refer the matter to a competent body (eg. RIC or Court) for resolution.